kokoko3k/koko-aio-slang/docs-ng.md

     Consider artifacts above this treshold:
         Tune this to select more or less artifacts, depending on their strength.
-    Show the mask of selected artifacts (debug)
+    Show selected artifacts mask (need glow/blur enabled) This will show only the part of the image that contains artifacts.
-        This will show only the part of the image that contains artifacts.
+        Use it to for a better visual feedback of the following parameters.
-        Use it to for a better visual feedback of the following parameters
+        Please, enable "glow" to s

     1* Under treshold: Cancel blur (Glow)
         How much the glow/blur function will skip blurring "unartifacted" areas.